Induced phase transitions and spontaneous symmetry breaking based on the renormalized Ginzburg-Landau theory: The renormalized Ginzburg-Landau theory

-To calculate thermodynamic quantities directly from the renormalized Ginzburg-Landau functional, we need to identify the true critical temperature, incorporating the correction term.
+In order to illuminate the physics of thermodynamic phases and leads to powerful theoretical methods for understanding critical phenomena at continuous phase transitions, it is important to investigate quite generally the dependence of the critical point on the quantum fluctuations throughout the scaling and fluctuation corrections.
+In this context, the primary objective of the present study is to investigate the effects of spatial variations and fluctuations on the Ginzburg-Landau functional expansion.
+Accordingly, to calculate thermodynamic quantities directly from the renormalized Ginzburg-Landau functional, we need to identify the true critical temperature, incorporating the correction term.
 This critical temperature will be denoted as $T_{c_d}$, where the index $d$ indicates the dimension of the system.
-Using the expression for the correction term from Eq.
-(8), we can derive a self-consistent equation for the renormalized quadratic coefficient using the following Keumo-Landau polynomial equation \cite{roger}:
+By using the expression for the KMDDH correction term $\Omega(d, T)$ from Eq.~\eqref{eq8}, we can derive an equation for the dimension-dependent renormalized quadratic coefficient $r(d, T)$ given by the following self-consistent dimension-dependent KMDDH polynomial equation~\cite{Keumo1}:

-Upon examining the important result presented in Eq.
-(9) more closely, we observe that fluctuations increase with $r(d, T)$ raised to the power of $d/2 - 1$, as long as fluctuation corrections cannot be ignored for dimensions $d \leq 2$. $d_c = 2$ represents the critical dimension for this approach, below which fluctuations become highly significant.
-This observation aligns with the Hohenberg-Mermin-Wagner theorem, which states that continuous symmetries cannot be spontaneously broken at finite temperatures in systems with sufficiently short-range interactions when the dimension is $d \leq 2$ \cite{mermin, hohenberg}.
+Upon examining the important result presented in Eq.~\eqref{eq9} more closely, we observe that fluctuations increase with $r(d, T)$ raised to the power of $d/2 - 1$, as long as fluctuation corrections cannot be ignored for dimensions $d \leq 2$. $d_c$ = 2 represents the critical dimension for this approach, below which fluctuations become highly significant.
+This observation aligns with the Hohenberg-Mermin-Wagner theorem, which states that continuous symmetries cannot be spontaneously broken at finite temperatures in systems with sufficiently short-range interactions when the dimension is $d \leq 2$~\cite{Mermin,Hohenberg}.